This cells setups the environment when executed in Google Colab.

 [41]:

-Alternatively, we can just select on time point and plot activity as a still image at that time.
+Alternatively, we can just select a single time point and plot activity as a still image at that time.
+Note the different file suffix (.png).

 [42]:

-# selects the nearest time sample at t=10s in X_ts
+# selects the nearest time sample at t=4s in X_ts

 filename_view = 'image_recon_view_still'